fabiods/DGBO/README.md

 Together with a starting point, dgbo also define the bound interval for the exponents, with an algortitm which depends on the starting point itself.
-Despite the program try to enlarge the bounds if the final solution is at the bounds, it can happen that different starting point gives different global minimum because the bounds are different.
+Even if the program try to enlarge the bounds if the final solution is at the bounds, it can happen that different starting point gives different global minimum because the bounds are different.
 To use an external bound file, create the 'bounds_ext.dat' file